 Most, if not all, of the waiters/waitresses here speak both Italian and English, so try asking them to teach you a few words in Italian!
 This restaurant feels much more refined than the louder Via Napoli next door – it’s great for couples or if you need a break from the hubbub outside.

-Recommendation: I loved the ziti, but the cheese tortellini was excellent too.
+Recommendation: I loved the lasagna, but the raviolo was excellent too.
 Order the cannoli for dessert – you won’t regret it!

 Via Napoli Ristorante e Pizzeria

 Via Napoli is located at the very back end of the Italy pavilion.
 If you like people-watching, it’s a great restaurant: the kitchen is open and you can see the ovens from many table seats.
 It can get very loud in here, so if you want a quieter, more intimate experience, try Tutto Italia.